-Set in 20 acres of grounds, The Fontainebleau is situated on the iconic Collins Avenue in the heart of Miami.
-The oceanfront resort is one of great historical and architectural significance, which opened in 1954 and has been recently restored by a team of respected architects and designers.
+Set in 20 acres of grounds, the Fontainebleau Miami sits on the iconic Collins Avenue in the heart of Miami.
+Indeed, this oceanfront resort is one of great historical and architectural significance.
+It opened in 1954 and has recently been restored by a team of respected architects and designers.

-Fontainebleau Miami Beach reopened in 2008 with an A-list party featuring performances by Usher, Mariah Carey and Robin Thicke.
+Fontainebleau Miami Beach reopened in 2008 with an A-list party.
+Notably, it featured performances by Usher, Mariah Carey and Robin Thicke.
+Today, the resort blends its glamorous heritage with modern luxury.

-The Lapis Spa provides a comprehensive selection of beauty and wellness treatments, and there are four bars at the resort serving bespoke cocktails and fine wine.
-The hotel also boasts one of the most opulent nightclubs in Miami — ‘LIV’ — where the DJs spin an eclectic mix of tracks.
+The Lapis Spa provides a comprehensive selection of beauty and wellness treatments.
+Moreover, four bars serve bespoke cocktails and fine wine.
+The hotel also boasts one of the most opulent nightclubs in Miami, “LIV,” where the DJs spin an eclectic mix of tracks.
+You can explore the resort on the official Fontainebleau website.

 Dining Options